A Local News Revival

 But private equity involvement wasn’t always so pretty.
 In the late 1990s, newspapers weren’t exactly a growing industry.
 But because of the structure of these private equity firms, growth wasn’t an issue.
 They cared about inking out cash flow.

 See, private equity firms can even make money on a shrinking business.
 By taking out debt to buy the business, and paying down that debt over time, their equity value can rise even as the top line falls.
-Think of it like this: imagine you buy a house for $300k, using $60k of equity and $240k of debt.
-Now imagine over the course of 10 years the home decreases in value to $270k.
-Let’s say over that time period you paid off $160k of the debt (two thirds of a 15-year mortgage), leaving you with outstanding debt of $80k.
-Despite the home dropping in value from $300k to $270k, your equity increased from $60k to $190k ($270k home value - $80k of existing debt).
+Think of it like this: imagine you buy a rental house for $300k, using $60k of equity and $240k of debt.
+Now imagine over the course of 10 years the house decreases in value to $270k.
+Let’s say over that time period you paid off $160k of the debt with rent (two thirds of a 15-year mortgage), leaving you with outstanding debt of $80k.
+Despite the house dropping in value from $300k to $270k, your equity increased from $60k to $190k ($270k home value - $80k of existing debt).
 This is how you can make money on shrinking assets as long as it has good cash flow.

 As a result of this structure (along with general mismanagement), newspapers declined.
 Journalists and editors were cut from payroll.
 The front page morphed into a mosaic of smiling real estate agents and $5 off coupons for Ricky’s Diner.
 By cutting editorial and optimizing advertisements, local newspapers slowly saw their product deteriorate.
 Readers dealt with it because it was their only option.